31 May 2024

 Data Consolidation

 Data consolidation involves combining data sets from various sources into a single, centralized database.
 It is beneficial for businesses that need a solid understanding of their customers.
 For example, a retailer can consolidate data from in-store purchases, online shopping behavior, and customer service interactions.
-This unified view enables more personalized marketing and improved customer service.

-The key advantage of customer data consolidation is the creation of a holistic customer profile.
-This improves analytics and decision-making.
-However, it can be resource-intensive and might not offer real-time data access.
+The key advantage of customer data consolidation is the creation of a single source of truth.
+This improves analytics, decision-making, and enables more personalized marketing.

 Data Propagation